overminder/kitchen-sink/plt-and-algo/partial-eval/readings/PEaAPG.md

 and stores `vs` (named poly)
 1. **Division**: Classify variables into static ones and dynamic ones.
-The static ones will be evaluated at specialization time, while the dynamic ones will be evalauted at the runtime (as residue programs).
+The static ones will be evaluated at specialization time, while the dynamic ones will be evaluated at the runtime (as residue programs).
 2. Start from the initial state `(pp_0, vs_0)`, where `vs_0` contains the
    static inputs
 3. Compute each of the next reachable `(pp_i, vs_i)`, following the